chaosiq/superpower-demo/README.md

 The data used by this demo is under copyright by [Marvel][].
 For this reason, you need to collect the data yourself prior to running this demo.

-To achieve that, you must first create an [API key][] and store it into the following variables:
+To achieve that, you must first create an [API key][apikey] and store it into the following variables:

 ```